A note on arithmetic in finite types

 Various versions of finite-type arithmetic exist and the differences tend to be subtle; the variety is mainly due to the fact that it is hard to find a system which has all the properties which one would like it to have.
-Indeed, at present the literature creates the impression that it is impossible to combine the following desirable features: \begin{enumerate} \item The system allows for both intensional and extensional models, such as HRO (the hereditarily recursive operations) and HEO (the hereditarily extensional operations). \item The deduction theorem holds for this system. \item The Dialectica interpretation is sound as an interpretation from this system into itself; for this decidability of atomic sentences is needed. \item The system has a notion of equality at higher types which can be defined internally to the system and for which all the congruence laws are derivable. \end{enumerate} For example, the systems $\nha$ from \cite{troelstra73} and $\ha$ from \cite[pages 444-449]{troelstravandalen88b} have a primitive notion of equality at all finite types: therefore they does not satisfy (3).
-The same applies to the extensional variant $\eha$; in addition, it does not allow for intensional models like HRO.
+Indeed, at present the literature creates the impression that it is impossible to combine the following desirable features: \begin{enumerate} \item The system allows for both intensional and extensional models, such as HRO (the hereditarily recursive operations) and HEO (the hereditarily extensional operations). \item The deduction theorem holds for this system. \item The Dialectica interpretation is sound as an interpretation from this system into itself. \item The system has a notion of equality at higher types which can be defined internally to the system and for which all the congruence laws are derivable. \end{enumerate} For example, the systems $\nha$ from \cite{troelstra73} and $\ha$ from \cite[pages 444-449]{troelstravandalen88b} have a primitive notion of equality at all finite types: for this reason atomic formulas are not decidable and this blocks the soundness of the Dialectica interpretation.
+The extensionality axiom can be used to reduce equality at higher types to equality at base type, which is decidable; however, the existence of a functional witnessing the Dialectica interpretation of the extensionality axiom cannot be shown inside $\eha$ itself, so this system still does not satisfy (3).
+In addition, it does not allow for intensional models like HRO.